dokun1/kitura-safe-lab/DockerAndKubernetes.md

 ### Background

-Our application is going to consist of one pod (Kubernetes Pods, not CocoaPods).
+Our application is going to consist of one pod (Kubernetes Pod, not CocoaPod).
 In Kubernetes, a pod is typically one running Docker container, although a pod can contain multiple containers in some more complex scenarios.

 We are going to run our pod: which is for our Kitura server